dytto-app/dytto-site/scripts/README.md

 - Consider using environment-specific keys for different deployments
 - All API calls are made over HTTPS

+## Frontend Blog Page Behavior

+For local development or environments where `VITE_SUPABASE_URL` is not configured, the frontend blog page (`src/pages/BlogPage.tsx`) will display mock blog post data.
+This allows for frontend development and testing without requiring a full Supabase setup.
+When `VITE_SUPABASE_URL` is configured, the page will fetch data directly from your Supabase database.

 ## Integration with Claude

 These scripts are designed to be easily called by Claude or other AI assistants: